Artists’ Adaptability Circles (AAC)

 ABOUT

-This program is offered in collaboration with Diamond Wave, Emerging Arts Professionals / San Francisco Bay Area (EAP), La Peña Cultural Center, MACLA/Movimiento de Arte y Cultura Latino Americana and SOMArts Cultural Center, and is supported by the Andrew W. Mellon Foundation, the San Francisco Foundation, Zellerbach Community Foundation, Walter & Elise Haas Fund, Castellano Family Foundation, and the Phyllis C Wattis Foundation.
+This program was offered in collaboration with Diamond Wave, Emerging Arts Professionals / San Francisco Bay Area (EAP), La Peña Cultural Center, MACLA/Movimiento de Arte y Cultura Latino Americana and SOMArts Cultural Center, and was supported by the Andrew W. Mellon Foundation, the San Francisco Foundation, Zellerbach Community Foundation, Walter & Elise Haas Fund, Castellano Family Foundation, and the Phyllis C Wattis Foundation.

-In our 2022/2023 iteration of the program, we are supporting five circles of artists and one individual arts leader working on specific issues:
+In our 2022/2023 iteration of the program, we supported five circles of artists and one individual arts leader working on specific issues:

-Alma Landeta & Tricia Rainwater-Tutwiler are addressing the gap in resources and representation for BIPOC queer and gender-expansive artists.
+Alma Landeta & Tricia Rainwater-Tutwiler addressed the gap in resources and representation for BIPOC queer and gender-expansive artists.

-Chris Evans & team are addressing the health, wellness, and self care of Black women in Oakland.
+Chris Evans & team are addressed the health, wellness, and self care of Black women in Oakland.

 TEAM: Chris Evans (Lead), Keisha Turner, Sheila Russell , Tobe Melora Correal, & Yvette Aldama

-Hector Lugo is creating safe, open, accessible physical and social spaces for Afro-Latin music and dance community jams, in collaboration with a bilingual education public school in Oakland.
+Hector Lugo is created safe, open, accessible physical and social spaces for Afro-Latin music and dance community jams, in collaboration with a bilingual education public school in Oakland.

-Elizabeth Jiménez Montelongo & team are exploring and expanding opportunities for under-served communities of color in the Bay Area to create, present, publish, experience, and engage with multi-disciplinary creative works that inspire conversation on important issues and celebrate shared culture.
-Their emphasis is on supporting women of color and Indigenous people whose heritage is rooted in areas that are now Mexico, Central America, the Caribbean, and South America.
+Elizabeth Jiménez Montelongo & team explored and expanded opportunities for under-served communities of color in the Bay Area to create, present, publish, experience, and engage with multi-disciplinary creative works that inspire conversation on important issues and celebrate shared culture.
+Their emphasis was on supporting women of color and Indigenous people whose heritage is rooted in areas that are now Mexico, Central America, the Caribbean, and South America.

 TEAM: Elizabeth Jiménez Montelongo (Lead), Adriana Garcia, Josiah Luis Alderete, & Laura Diaz

-Tossie Long & team are amplifying Black voices and Black sounds of San Francisco.
+Tossie Long & team amplified Black voices and Black sounds of San Francisco.

 TEAM: Tossie Long (Lead), Crystal Sanders-Alvarado, Jamil Nichols, Maria Judice, & Miles Lassi

-Xtal Azul & team are (re)establishing spaces / systems of support and mutual aid for Indigenous artists, specifically 2 Spirit and Indigequeer artists, cultural bearers and practitioners, for visioning individual and collective projects that decolonize creative practice, sexuality and gender expression and supports the sovereignty of their work, shared cosmologies, and embodied spirituality.
-Their vision is to specifically address the lack of in-community, dedicated, sustainable ritual-art spaces for 2 Spirits and Indigequeers.
+Xtal Azul & team (re)established spaces / systems of support and mutual aid for Indigenous artists, specifically 2 Spirit and Indigequeer artists, cultural bearers and practitioners, for visioning individual and collective projects that decolonize creative practice, sexuality and gender expression and supports the sovereignty of their work, shared cosmologies, and embodied spirituality.
+Their vision specifically addressed the lack of in-community, dedicated, sustainable ritual-art spaces for 2 Spirits and Indigequeers.

 TEAM: Xtal Azul (Lead), Edgar Fabián Frías, M. Zamora, Ruth Villasenor, & Tlahuizpapalotl (Angel) Fabian